- February 3, 2019 - July 7, 2019

 with Larry Zucker, LCSW

 Welcome!
 This consultation group is for people who have taken- or are taking- my online course: Escaping Blame: Helping Couples Develop Account-ability.
 I hope that this group will provide you an exciting opportunity to develop your narrative practice with couples in a small, safe and supportive context.
 We will divide the time up evenly so that everyone gets their share of the group’s support.
 We will develop clear guidelines for presenting our work and our questions to each other.
 We will meet monthly to give ample time to experiment with ideas and methods between meetings.
 Limited to 8 participants.
-A new group is scheduled to begin September 2018, once the group is formed.
-Time to be determined.
+A new group is scheduled to begin February 3, 2019; we will meet on the first Sunday of the month, 5 pm New York time for 1.5 hours/six times.

 If you have any questions, don’t hesitate to contact me at [email protected].